Space Cloud Documentation

-Space Cloud is essentially a web server which automatically integrates with an existing or a new database to provide instant realtime APIs over REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput layer for your backend services.
+Space Cloud is essentially a web server that automatically integrates with an existing or a new database to provide instant realtime APIs over REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput data access layer which can be consumed directly from the frontend.
 It's completely unopinionated and works with the tech stack of your choice.

 In a nutshell, Space Cloud provides you with all of the following without having to write a single line of backend code: